 Our brush kit comes with a 5-foot long handle.
 If you require more than 5 feet, you can simply add as many additional 5-foot sections as you need.

 After one week of use you should check your flue pipe to see the rate of creosote buildup.
-If it is clean then you can push it back another week.
-You can do this until you see the flue pipe needs to be cleaned.
+If it is clean, you can check back in another week.
+Keep checking until you determine that the flue pipe needs to be cleaned.
 This will allow you to establish your cleaning schedule.

-Once clean you can place the cap back on.
-You can take the plates you removed and place them back as you found them.
-Tighten the screws enough to secure them in place and you can once again use your stove.
+Once clean, you can place the cap back on and re-install the baffles as you found them.
+Tighten the screws to secure them in place and you can once again use your stove.

-Once you determine your cleaning schedule of your particular set up, you should follow that schedule and clean the flue pipe regularly.
+After determining your cleaning schedule, you should follow it and clean the flue pipe regularly.